andreasisaak/contao-boilerplate/3.x/files/README.md

 !
-Copy the standard folder from the root in this directory !
+Copy the standard & snippets folder from the root in this directory !